MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/nf-wdbgexts-listtype.md

+#### If ListByFieldAddress is zero:

+Specifies the address in the target's memory of the first entry in the linked list.

+#### If ListByFieldAddress is 1:

+Specifies the address in the target's memory of the member of the first entry that points to the next entry.

 ### -param ListByFieldAddress [in]

 Specifies whether <i>Address</i> contains the base address of the first entry, or if it contains the address of the member of the first entry that points to the next entry.